danbq2289/RL_Agario/README.md

 - Build environment:
    - Design it in paper.
+      - Define rewards
+      - Define actions: include 0 for no op, and make sure it makes sense if it's the center
+      - Think about how to make two bots compete with each other:
+         a.
+The environment passes as first 16 arguments the locations/masses of the cells.
+(12 by default)
+         b.
+So for different players, just reformat the space.
+Include the self player first.
    - Tradeoff: fixed players or not?
       a.
 Actions: 0-15 for directions, 16-31 for splitting, 32 for no op.
       b.
 Rewards: Let it be the size difference between frames.